rajatguptarg/codeX/README.md

 If you would like to contribute please note that

-when you create new syntax highlighting, make filename, sytanx<language> (such as Ruby, C) undersyntax folder then add language name to the list in syntaxPack.py under syntax folder.
+when you create new syntax highlighting, make filename, sytanx<language> (such as Ruby, C) under syntax folder then add language name to the list in syntaxPack.py under syntax folder.

 import the new syntax file to main.py at line no.7